raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

   - `ẟ` is the recognizer's "state transition function" that governs how the recognizer changes states while it consumes symbols from the sentence it is attempting to recognize.
   - `F` is the set of "final" states.
 If the recognizer is in one of these states when the input ends, it has recognized the sentence.

+For our immediate purposes, we do not need to encode the alphabet of symbols, and the set of states can always be derived from the rest of the description, so we don't need to encode that either.
+This leaves us with describing the start state, transition function, and set of final states.

 We can encode these with JSON.
 We'll use descriptive words rather than mathematical symbols, but note that if we wanted to use the mathematical symbols, everything we're doing would work just as well.

-Or JSON representation will represent the quintuple as a Plain Old JavaScript Object (or "POJO"), rather than an array.
-This makes it easier to document what each element means, and it also makes it easy for some of the elements to be optional:
+Or JSON representation will represent the start state, transition function, and set of final states as a Plain Old JavaScript Object (or "POJO"), rather than an array.
+This makes it easier to document what each element means:

 ```javascript
 {